 Direct loss by fire, lightning, smoke, wind, hail, water, damage by vehicles, theft, collapse, land/mud slide, earthquakes, explosion (including boilers) and sprinkler leakage.

 ii..
 Deductible is $5,000 per occurrence, excluding flood and earthquake claims.
 Refer to the policy for flood and earthquake deductible amounts.
-The Contractor shall be responsible for the deductible for each claim made against the Owner’s Builders Risk Policy.
+The Constructor shall be responsible for the deductible for each claim made against the Owner’s Builders Risk Policy.

-This provision shall not release the Contractor from the obligation to complete the project covered by the contract according to the Drawings and Specifications, and the Contractor and their surety shall be obligated to full performance of the Contractor's undertaking.
+This provision shall not release the Constructor from the obligation to complete the project covered by the contract according to the Drawings and Specifications, and the Constructor and their surety shall be obligated to full performance of the Constructor's undertaking.

 Maintenance Bond [delete this article if not working in City Right-of-Way]

 The successful bidder is required to furnish a bond to The University of Iowa in an amount equal to one hundred percent (100%) of the value of the street pavement and City of Iowa City utilities including water main and sanitary sewer, within the Capitol Street right-of-way.
-Said bond shall be issued by a responsible surety approved by The University of Iowa, shall guarantee the prompt payment of of all materials and labor, shall protect and save harmless The University of Iowa from all claims and damages of any kind caused directly or indirectly by the operation of the contract, and shall guarantee the integrity of the pavement and utilities free from spalling, cracking, or settling for a period of five (5) years from and after its Substantial Completion and formal Acceptance by the Owner.
+Said bond shall be issued by a responsible surety approved by The University of Iowa, shall guarantee the prompt payment of all materials and labor, shall protect and save harmless The University of Iowa from all claims and damages of any kind caused directly or indirectly by the operation of the contract, and shall guarantee the integrity of the pavement and utilities free from spalling, cracking, or settling for a period of five (5) years from and after its Substantial Completion and formal Acceptance by the Owner.

 6. USE OF SITE